Did you know that in 1961 a group of 3,000 investors purchased the Empire State Building, many of whom invested only $10,000?

 Self-Directed IRA For Investments

-The experienced professional buyers at Homesmith can help you learn about the things you should know about buying Ohio and Southern California investment property with a group.
-Let the Homesmith pros guide you to the best investment opportunities available in Ohio and Southern California, and don’t forget to ask about our current inventory of available properties.
-With a full-service team of professionals, from identifying great deals to professional property management and everything in-between, let Homesmith be your team.
-Contact Homesmith at 1-855-HOMESMITH (466-3764).
+The experienced professional buyers at Homesmith Properties can help you learn about the things you should know about buying Ohio and California investment property with a group.
+Let the Homesmith Properties pros guide you to the best investment opportunities available in Ohio and California, and don’t forget to ask about our current inventory of available properties.
+With a full-service team of professionals, from identifying great deals to professional property management and everything in-between, let Homesmith Properties be your team.
+Contact Homesmith Properties at 1-833-HSPROPERTIES (477-7673).